Hugh Nibley: Collaborations with the LDS Church

 In 1961, Nibley published The Myth Makers through Bookcraft.
 In the book, Nibley countered anti-Mormon assertions about Joseph Smith in the style of a classical apologist.
 Once again, general authorities were impressed with Nibley's writings, and when Irving Wallace's The Twenty-Seventh Wife was published, they asked Nibley to write a response.
 Nibley enthusiastically studied historical material about Brigham Young.
 He published Sounding Brass: Informal Studies in the Lucrative Art of Telling Stories about Brigham Young and the Mormons, which addressed not only the claims in Wallace's book but many other claims about Brigham Young.
 The book includes the satirical chapter "How to Write an Anti-Mormon Book (A Handbook for Beginners)".
 In an essay in Historians and the Far West, Thomas G. Alexander stated that Sounding Brass sarcastically points out obvious flaws in a form of "intellectual overkill".
 Alexander stated that orthodox Mormons would appreciate that the book bolsters their point of view, but that historians would prefer a more detailed treatment of events.

 In 1967, the LDS Church acquired the Joseph Smith Papyri.
 The First Presidency asked Nibley to respond to the papyri.
 In 1975, Nibley published a translation and commentary of the papyri.
 In it, Nibley argued that the text of the papyri from the Book of Breathings was connected to the LDS temple ceremony, the Endowment.
 Nibley continued to write about Abraham, publishing Abraham in Egypt in 1981.
 He focused on showing that Joseph Smith's writings in the Pearl of Great Price were inspired and derived from ancient texts.
 Marvin S. Hill criticized Nibley for comparing the Book of Abraham to records from hundreds of years after Abraham; Louis Midgley criticized Hill for misunderstanding Nibley's argument, which was to compare the Book of Abraham against existent parallel literature that was unknown to Joseph Smith.
 In a 1982 review published in Dialogue, Eric Jay Olsen stated that Nibley's eclectic approach in Abraham in Egypt was overwhelming in its citations of obscure sources.
 Olsen criticized Nibley's selection of examples that supported his arguments.

 In 1985, church leaders were contemplating changes to the temple endowment and asked Nibley to write on the "history and significance of the endowment" for them.
-In 1986, Nibley read one essay on the temple to the First Presidency and Quorum of the Twelve Apostles in a special church meeting inside the Salt Lake temple, with another, longer essay on the history of the endowment given for support material.
+In 1986, Nibley presented one essay on the temple to the First Presidency and Quorum of the Twelve Apostles, with another, longer essay on the history of the endowment given for support material.
 The essays were reprinted in other books, but without specific references to the temple endowment ceremony.